JACKJATIN/Real-Estate-Price-Prediction/README.md

-Real Estate Price Prediction
+# Project Title

+A brief description of what this project does and who it's for

-This project is a web application designed to predict house prices based on various features.
-It caters to individuals looking to estimate house prices within India, providing them with a user-friendly interface to input property details and obtain accurate price predictions.
+This project is a web application for predicting house prices based on various features.
+Users can input details such as area, number of bedrooms, and amenities, and the application will provide an estimated house price within India.

-Features
+## Features

-    Machine Learning Predictions: Utilizes a machine learning model to predict house prices.
+- Predicts house prices using a machine learning model.
-    User-Friendly Interface: Offers an intuitive web interface for users to input property details.
+- User-friendly web interface to input property details.
-    Amenities Support: Supports various amenities and features for enhanced prediction accuracy.
+- Supports various amenities and features for accurate predictions.

-Requirements
+## Requirements

-    Python 3.x: The project is developed in Python 3.x.
-    Flask Web Framework: Utilizes Flask for building the web application.
-    Machine Learning Libraries: Includes libraries such as scikit-learn for machine learning functionalities.
+- Python 3.x
+- Flask web framework
+- Machine learning libraries (e.g., scikit-learn)
-    Web Development Technologies: Requires HTML, CSS, and JavaScript for the development of the web interface.
+- HTML, CSS, and JavaScript (for the web interface)

-Installation
+## Installation

-To run this project, follow these steps:
+To run this project follow the steps:

 1. Clone the Directory
 ```bash